Get people to read and follow your security advice in 3 easy steps

 If so, what?

-Following these three simple guidelines every time you send out a security alert will make your alerts user-friendly and you should see an increase in the amount of colleagues who both read, appreciate and follow your advice.
+Following these three simple guidelines every time you send out a security alert will make your alerts user-friendly, and you should see an increase in the number of colleagues who both read, appreciate and follow your advice.

 Want some more ways to make your organisational culture more security aware?
 Have a look at our e-learning courses including Security Management E-Learning.
 In this 9-hour course, self-directed, e-learning course you will everything you need to manage security in a social sector organisation.